 In some circumstances, the Court may order you to pay the other party’s legal charges and expenses.
 This may be at the end or during the matter.
 This may happen if, for example, you lose the case, or part of it.
 The money due to the other party is in addition to Our fees and expenses.

 You may have insurance to cover our charges and expenses and your liability for the other party’s charges and expenses.
 If not, in some circumstances it would be advisable for you to have insurance to meet the other party’s charges and expenses.
 We can advise further on this issue where appropriate.

-Please click here to view our complaint policy https://www.russellrussell.co.uk/complaints-procedure.
+Please click here to view our complaints policy https://www.russellrussell.co.uk/complaints-procedure.